Lady Anne Clifford: Building works

 In 1656 she erected the Countess Pillar near Brougham, Cumbria, in memory of her late mother.
 This was the site of her last meeting with her mother in 1616.
 On the low stone beside it, money was given to the poor on the anniversary of their parting.
 This is commemorated annually on 2 April.

 She restored churches at Appleby-in-Westmorland, Ninekirks, Brougham and Mallerstang.
 She was also responsible for the improvement and expansion of many of the Clifford family's castles across Northern England, including Skipton Castle in Yorkshire and Pendragon Castle, Brough Castle, Appleby Castle and Brougham Castle, all in Westmorland (now Cumbria).

 Later life and death

-After inheriting her father's estates in Westmorland, by way of outliving the male heirs (her uncle and cousin), Lady Anne became a wealthy landowner.
+After inheriting her father's estates in Westmorland, when the remaining male heirs (her uncle and his son) died out, Lady Anne thus became a wealthy landowner.
+She was loyal to the Crown during the Civil War, defending her estates until they fell to the Parliamentarians after the Battle of Marston Moor.

 She was heavily involved with her tenants to the point of filing lawsuits against them and actively pursuing rents and debts owed to her.
 This was to be the demeanour of her power in later life, that of a direct landowner calling upon the traditions of the baronial class.
 After moving north, she rotated her residence amongst her castles, living in various ones for several months to a year at a time.
+Anne Clifford wrote her will at Pendragon Castle on 1 May 1674.
+Her bequests included a miniature of the Earl of Pembroke painted by Nicholas Hilliard and a string of scented pomander beads which had been given to her great grandmother by Mary I of England.

 She died aged 86 at Brougham Castle, in the room in which her father had been born and her mother had died.
 At her death she was the Dowager Countess of Dorset, Pembroke, and Montgomery.
 Her tomb and monument is in St Lawrence's Church, Appleby-in-Westmorland.